 Note: HRES and Ensemble Control Forecast (ex-HRES) are scientifically, structurally and computationally identical.
 With effect from Cy49r1, Ensemble Control Forecast (ex-HRES) output is equivalent to HRES output where shown in the diagrams.
 At the time of the diagrams, HRES had resolution of 9km and ensemble members had a resolution of 18km.

-Visibility within IFS
+Visibility in IFS

-Visibility in the atmospheric model is defined as the near surface horizontal visibility within the lowest 20m layer above the surface and is calculated using an exponential scattering law.
-The visual range is taken to be the distance at which, despite extinction of light by the atmospheric model fog, it would be possible to distinguish between a theoretical object and the model's foggy background.
-In the model, the contrast between object and foggy background is taken as 2% difference in luminosity (a liminal contrast of 0.02).
-The extinction coefficients are calculated for the contributions from precipitation and cloud water droplets in the lowest layer of the model and also the presence of climatologically and seasonally varying aerosol species.
+• Visual range is taken to be the distance at which, despite extinction of light by the atmospheric model fog, it would be possible to distinguish between a theoretical object and the model's foggy background.
+The contrast between object and foggy background is taken as 2% difference in luminosity (a liminal contrast of 0.02).

-The current technique for visibility forecasting has several limitations; it uses a fixed particle size for cloud and precipitation particles, and the effects caused by local deviations of the aerosol fields from climatological values and the interactions of fog and aerosol particles are not modelled yet.
-Horizontal resolution is relatively low, and the lowest level in the vertical is 10m so capturing the detailed extent and composition is difficult, especially in rugged areas.
+Horizontal resolution is relatively low. and the lowest level in the vertical is 10m.
+Thus capturing the detailed extent and composition is difficult, especially in rugged areas.
 Where fog is forecast due to cloud water drops in the lowest model layer, visibility can fall below 500m.
-Note: We actually don’t take the convective precipitation into account for the visibility calculation, only large-scale precipitation, so we expect the visibility may often be too high in convective situations.

-The extinction coefficient of clean air is taken to be equivalent to a visibility of 100km so values can be no greater than this, and in general visibility in clean air seems rather too great.
+The extinction coefficient of clean air is taken to be equivalent to a visibility of 100km, so values can be no greater than this, and in general visibility in clean air seems rather too great.

 Visibility calculation using a ‘tuned’ CAMS aerosol climatology was introduced in mid 2017 in Cycle 43R3 and may alter or reduce the deficiencies in visibility outlined above.